 While current financial infrastructure uses separate, often incompatible technologies, Radix’s platform allows assets to be moved and traded anywhere.
-Radix—and decentralised finance as a whole—aims to offer frictionless and faster finance, with the ability to easily and quickly switch assets and currencies.
+Radix—and decentralised finance as a whole—aims to offer frictionless and faster finance for the 21st Century, with the ability to easily and quickly switch assets and currencies.

 The King’s Cross-based company raised £3.25 in its first ever round in July 2020 from LocalGlobe, Maven 11, XSquared, and TransferWise’s co-founder Taavet Hinrikus.
-The investment is for hiring and bringing Radix’s product to market.
-Additionally, late last year the company had its first successful token sale, where £12.7 million was placed into escrow on the Radix platform by users.
+The investment will be used for hiring and bringing Radix’s product to market.
+Additionally, late last year, the company had its first successful token sale, where £12.7 million was placed into escrow on the Radix platform by users.